Windows 10 reset failed

-1. Open AOMEI Backupper and then click Restore and Select Task or Select Image File. here, take Select Task as an example.
+1. Launch AOMEI Backupper, click Restore and Select Task or Select Image File.
+Here, take the former as an example.

 2. From the Restore screen, select a backup image to restore.
 Then, click Next.

-3. Choose to restore the entire system backup.
+3. Choose to Restore this system backup.
 Then, click Next.

 4. Select destination path to restore to and click Next.
-If you receive prompt, just click OK to exit this window.
+If you receive a prompt, just click OK to exit this window.

 5. At the Operation Summary screen, confirm and click Start Restore if no problem.

 • If your system cannot boot, you can use this freeware to create a bootable USB disk or CD from another working computer.
 Then boot your computer from the bootable media and then start the restore.
 When you have tried all the solution and still cannot solve Windows 10 reset failed problem, the restore system from an image backup is a good workaround solution.